temporarylearner/test2/README.md

 # test2
 this is test2 file
-created in temporary git accoutn
+and i have created this on fork